mpouillo/42-netpractice/README.md

 On the web interface, simply click on "Get my config" to export and save it to file.

 ### Submission requirements

+- 10 configuration files, one for each level, exported using the `Get my config` button.
+- README.md

 ## Resources